 - Java is a popular choice still widely used today.

-Frameworks intend to make all aspects of web development more smooth and seamless, including back-end.
-This save developers time they would otherwise spend writing code.
+Frameworks make all aspects of web development smoother and seamless.
+This saves developers time they would otherwise spend writing code.
 Popular frameworks include:

 - Sinatra, a lightweight Ruby framework for building web apps.